Emmetthazel/cybercrime-tracker/README.md

 # 🕵️ Cybercrime Incident Tracker

-A comprehensive platform for collecting, analyzing, and visualizing cyberattack incidents from multiple sources using MongoDB and modern web technologies.
+A comprehensive platform for collecting, analyzing, and visualizing cyberattack incidents from multiple sources using MongoDB, Neo4j, and modern web technologies.

 ## 🎯 Project Overview